Do Supplements Really Work?

 In exploring different supplements, I have come to two conclusions: Results tend to be individual, and supplements are just as the name suggests, supplemental to first-line treatments.
 Still, I will share which ones I have tried, the research behind them, and my individual results.

 The first supplement I tried was vitamin D. This was at the beginning of my dry eye journey when my eyes were at their worst.
-My mom, who is a nurse, found and sent me an article examining the relationship between vitamin D deficiency and dry eyes.
-I started doing my own research and found additional literature that suggested vitamin D could play a protective role.
+My mom, who is a nurse, found and sent me an article examining a possible relationship between vitamin D deficiency and dry eyes.3

 I started cleaning up my diet around the same time that I started taking vitamin D, and I did notice a slight improvement in my dry eye symptoms, but this could have been due to my diet change.
 A couple of months later, at my yearly visit with my gynecologist, I had my doctor check for vitamin D deficiency in my bloodwork.
 My level was within normal range, so I eventually discontinued using this singular vitamin and opted for a multivitamin instead.